Collated by Chaim Freedman,

 German army from the

-force was that led by Nestor Makhno, the son of a peasant family from the large
+popular force was that led by Nestor Makhno, the son of a peasant family from

-Ukrainian village Gulyai Polye.
-Under the Tsarist regime he had been imprisoned
+the large Ukrainian village Gulyai Polye.
+Under the Tsarist regime he had been

-for anarchist activities.
-When the revolution broke out he returned to his
+imprisoned for anarchist activities.
+When the revolution broke out he returned

-village and raised a local peasant army whose immediate aim was to impound the
+to his village and raised a local peasant army whose immediate aim was to

-estates of the nobility.
+impound the estates of the nobility.
 Many landlords were killed.
-With the withdrawal of the
+With the

-Germans at the end of1918, Makhno held power over a wide area of the Eastern
+withdrawal of the Germans at the end of1918, Makhno held power over a wide area

 The communists never accepted the fact of an independent force not under their command, nor did Makhno accept central Soviet authority.
 But the communists benefited from Makhno's 50,000 strong army in its contribution to the defeat of the Whites under Wrangel in October 1920.Immediately after the defeat of the Whites, the Red Army set about the systematic destruction of the Makhno forces until Makhno was forced to become a political exile in August 1921. '